 This option considers introducing the diversion of source separated organics (SSO) from the residential waste that is currently sent to landfill for disposal.
 It is currently estimated that in Canada approximately 40% of waste in the residential waste stream is organics (such as food waste, soiled paper and kitchen scraps).
 The Township currently has no formal diversion program in place for organics (excluding the pilot leaf and yard waste program), and organic waste generated by residents is either voluntarily composted at the resident's home or is disposed of in the landfill.
-Assuming 10% of the organics composition is leaf and yard waste with the remaining 25% as SSO in the Township, implementing an organics management program has the potential to divert an estimated 680 tonnes from the landfill each year.
+It is estimated that 35% of the Township's overall waste composition is organics; assuming 10% of the overall waste composition is leaf and yard waste and the remaining 25% as SSO, implementing an organics management program has the potential to divert an estimated 680 tonnes from the landfill each year.
 Due to the rural nature of the Township, it is likely that a meaningful amount of SSO is already being composted in residential backyard composters and not tracked in the current diversion efforts.